mmastrac/stylus/docs/src/getting-started/stylus-test.md

 stylus test --monitor web-server ~/my-stylus/
 ```

-## Output Format

-The command outputs three sections:
+The command shows you three things:

-1. _Monitor Log_: Raw output from the test script execution
+1. _Monitor Log_: What your script actually output
-2. _State_: JSON representation of the monitor's current state
+2. _State_: How **Stylus** interpreted the results
-3. _CSS_: Generated CSS rules for the monitor
+3. _CSS_: The CSS rules that would be generated

 ```bash session
 Monitor Log